qlik-oss/web-integration-examples/embed-sense-visualizations/README.md

 1. Run `npm install` to install the project dependencies
 1. Run `npm start` which should start a development server, open the link you see in your terminal (likely http://127.0.0.1:8080)

+Then, upload the Helpdesk Management app (currently, you need to fetch it from Qlik Sense Desktop or google):

+1. Go into your hub, e.g. https://elastic.example/
+1. Select _Your content_ and then the Create button, press _Import_ and select the app

-Then, configure your Qlik Sense Enterprise on Kubernetes or QCS tenant (requires tenant admin):
+Lastly, configure your Qlik Sense Enterprise on Kubernetes or QCS tenant (requires tenant admin):

 1. Go into your management console, e.g. https://elastic.example/console
 1. To your left, select _Integrations -> Web_ and create a new web integration, make sure you add http://127.0.0.1:8080 (or whatever URL is shown in your terminal above) to your whitelist
-1. Copy the web integration id and paste it into your web app's [config.js](./config.js) file, make sure you also update the tenant URL in that same file
+1. Copy the web integration id and:
+    * Either paste it into your mashup's [config.js](./config.js) file, make sure you also update the tenant URL in that same file and save it, then open up/refresh http://127.0.0.1:1234
-1. Open up your web app in your browser
+    * Add it as query parameters like so: http://127.0.0.1:1234?tenant=https://elastic.example&wiid=your-web-integration-id-you-copied-here&app=the-helpdesk-management-app-id-here